The Women & Men of Brynvara...

 Occupation: Minister and Church Leader

-Connection to Brynvara: Pastor of Brynvara Church; linked to the memorial hall and the church’s historical records.
+Connection to Brynvara: Pastor of Brynvara Church; connected to the church records, memorial hall response, and the unfolding responsibility around what is discovered.

-Through him, the story holds open the possibility that faith can still be honest, humble, and healing — even when it must first reckon with what should never have been ignored.
+Through Ben, the story holds open the possibility that faith can still be humble, accountable, and healing — but only if it first refuses to hide from what should never have been ignored.

 Ready to Begin?